boldare/boldare-tech/content/posts/2018-11-05_naming-sass-color-variables.md

 ```

 This approach works also with styles in javascript or other preprocessors.
-We can modify our final solution to transform it into map of colors and brand colors which we will use for our application's palette.
+We can modify our final solution to transform it into the map of colors and brand colors which we will use for our application's palette.

 ```css
 $colors: (